For what ages or grades are the BigBooks intended?

 What’s the difference between Classical and Ecclesiastical pronunciation?

 Classical is the pronunciation which scholars think the Romans used.
 Today it is what is taught in secular colleges and universities.
 Ecclesiastical pronunciation evolved in the Middle Ages and is used by the Catholic Church.
-You can choose to listen to either type of pronunciation online or on the CD set.
+You can choose to listen to either type of pronunciation online or on the USB drives.

 Is there an answer key?

-Yes, you may print out or consult the answer key in the virtual classroom online, or from the data disc in the CD set.
+Yes, you may print out or consult the answer key in the virtual classroom online, or from the USB drive.

 What’s the virtual classroom?